 If you are familiar with WordPress dashboard and looking forward to moving to WordPress, you should have a look at my previous post on Step by step guide to installing self-hosted WordPress blog.

 As I mentioned above, I started my journey to Blogging with BlogSpot, and later I moved to WordPress.
-So, I’m aware of benefits of downside of BlogSpot, and here I’m not going to talk any benefits, as WordPress offer all those feature which BlogSpot offers.
+So, I’m aware of benefits and downside of BlogSpot, and here I’m not going to talk any benefits, as WordPress offers all those features which BlogSpot offers.